 !
 WARNING !

 Follow these instructions carefully.

 Severe personal injury can result from improper

 discharge of refrigerant.

 !
 WARNING !

-Follow these instructions carefully.
-Severe personal injury can result from improper discharge of refrigerant. !
-WARNING !

 !
 WARNING !

 It is not recommended that refrigerant be transferred from a refrigeration system into a cylinder.
 If such a transfer is made, the refrigerant cylinder must be an approved CLEAN cylinder -- free of any contaminants or foreign materials--and must be weighed continuously to assure contents do not exceed net weight specified by cylinder manufacturer or any applicable code requirements.